 9. Building Your Own Fleet

 If your online business is expanding, you may want to consider starting your own delivery service.
 This is more involved than using a carrier, but it also allows for more hands-on management of the ecommerce shipping and fulfillment process.
 This may enhance the customer experience if done correctly.
 Here are the elements you need to have in place:

 - A reliable fleet of vehicles, possibly with branding;

 - Security measures for vehicles and connection points;

 - Route planning software;

 Fleets are usually a good option for local businesses, as they have set shipping boundaries.
 Plus, if the vehicles are adorned with your logo and branding, this serves as extra promotion.

 10. Customer Experience

 All of these precautionary measures seem a bit daunting, but they will become old hat once integrated seamlessly into your organization.
-Preparing for shipment issues will allow you to avoid the worst of them — while gaining loyal customers.
+Preparing for ecommerce shipment issues will allow you to avoid the worst of them — while gaining loyal customers.